 - Making an application

 - Lawful development certificates

 Department for Communities and Local Government (DCLG) have produced a useful Plain English Guide to the planning system (January 2015) [PDF, 331 kb]

-The City Council produces a development plan, based on planning laws, government guidance and local priorities, together with national laws and guidance, and local policies and guidance found in SPGs and SPDs, it is used by Development Control when assessing applications.
+The City Council produces a development plan, based on planning laws, government guidance and local priorities, together with national laws and guidance, and local policies and guidance found in SPGs and SPDs, which is used by Development Management when assessing applications.

 - Brighton & Hove Local Plan (Adopted 2005), some policies are 'saved', these policies will be superceded by the City Plan Part Two when it is adopted

 - City Plan Part One provides the overall strategic vision for the future of Brighton & Hove and identifies the broad locations, scale and types of development needed together with the supporting infrastructure

 - City Plan Part Two, work commenced on drafting policies in 2016.
 This will provide site allocations and development management policies once adopted